Children’s Dentistry – Glenpool, OK

 Only the Best for Their Precious Smiles

 Drs.
 Mohanna, Georgy, and MacLeod recommend that your child’s first dental visit should occur when they acquire their first tooth.
-Visits before the age of four are called “happy visits” and are designed to get kids accustomed to the dental office as well as educate both child and parents on good at-home oral health maintenance.
+Visits before the age of four are called “happy visits” and are designed to get kids accustomed to the dental office as well as educate both the child and parents on good at-home oral health maintenance.
 During these initial visits, your child may be asked to sit on your lap during the examination.
 As they get older, the examinations they receive become more extensive, and parents may be asked to remain in the reception for part of the visit in order to establish a relationship between your child and the dentist.

 Why Choose 918 Dentist for Children’s Dentistry?